 2 cups Oven Baked Chips and Tomato Sauce

-So, as you can see, even foods that you would never class as super healthy vegan foods can give your kids quite a lot of their nutrients.
+So, as you can see, even foods from the classic beige food diet loved by fussy kids the world over, can give your kids most of the nutrients they need.
 If your picky eater 3 year old only ate the food above, they would still get most of what they need in a day on a vegan diet.
 And not a veggie or a bean to be seen.
 Not even a piece of fruit!

 And finally, Vitamin B12.
-You can’t get vitamin B12 from a vegan diet, so you do need to supplement.
+You can’t get vitamin B12 from a vegan diet, so you will need to give your kids a supplement.